Matching Concept in Accounting Explained

 The matching concept thus helps avoid misstating earnings for a period.
-Reporting revenues for a period without reporting all the expenses that brought them, and just those expenses, could result in overstated or understated profits.
+Reporting revenues for a period without reporting all the expenses that brought them could result in overstated or understated profits.

 Applying the concept requires accrual accounting, the practice of recognizing revenues when they are earned and expenses when they are incurred--not necessarily when cash actually flows in those transactions.

 In the US, accounting concepts such as the matching concept and accrual accounting are recognized in the GAAP (Generally Accepted Accounting Principles) and the organizations behind GAAP (e.g., the Financial Accounting Standards Board, FASB).
 Other accounting concepts similarly recognized include the materiality concept (the principle that trivial matters are to be disregarded and all important matters are to be disclosed), and the historical cost convention by which transactions are recorded at the price prevailing when the transaction is made.